Chart Color Schemes

 Infrastructure

-AreaSearch has identified 34 projects that could impact the area, with key ones including Salvation Army Miranda Redevelopment, Miranda Centre Place Plan and Public Domain Plan, Gymea Trade Centre Redevelopment (Stages 2 & 3), and Live Caringbah.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 34 projects expected to affect the area.
+Notable projects include Salvation Army Miranda Redevelopment, Southgate Shopping Centre Expansion, Miranda Centre Place Plan and Public Domain Plan, and Gymea Trade Centre Redevelopment (Stages 2 & 3).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.